-Adolescent Partial Hospitalization Program
+Adolescent Partial Hospitalization Programs:

-Interns have an option to work in one of the six hour (8:30am to 2:30pm) adolescent partial programs in addition to the groups on the CADT unit.
-These programs serve adolescents ages 12 to 18 years old who are struggling with depression and anxiety and are high risk for suicide and self-harm behaviors.
-These programs serve as a supportive and structured step down from the inpatient level of care after stabilization and a step up from CADT when patients need more assistance with these internalizing struggles.
+Interns have an option to work in a six hour (8:00 am to 2:00 pm) adolescent partial program.
+These programs serve adolescents ages 12 to 18 years old who are struggling with depression, anxiety, trauma and are high risk for suicide and self-harm behaviors.
+This program serves as a supportive and structured step down from inpatient level of care after stabilization and a step up from CADT when patients need more assistance with these internalizing struggles.
 There is a heavy focus on Dialectical Behavioral Therapy (DBT) with the patients and their families.
-Interns and staff provide individual, group and family therapy in addition to milieu management.
+Interns and staff provide individual, group, and family therapy in addition to milieu management.
+Medication consultation also takes place with a board certified child/adolescent psychiatrist.